BetterToken/info_bettertoken/src/farming & farming services/3nodes.md

 ## What is a 3Node

 A 3Node is in its essence a server that is installed with Zero-OS.
-The formfactor, size, and hardware specs can very from very large (datacenter nodes) to very small (no bigger than a modern modem).
+The formfactor, size, and hardware specs can vary from very large (datacenter nodes) to very small (no bigger than a modern modem).
-The hardware specifications of a 3Node are one of the factors that determine the amount of ThreeFold the device will farm.
+The hardware specifications of a 3Node are one of the factors that determine the amount of ThreeFold Tokens the device will farm.

 ## Plug & Farm
 All small nodes that BetterToken ships to its customers are what we call 'plug & farm'.